A current owner, the

 - Homeowner warranty certificates

-If the building was constructed prior to 2015, we cannot guarantee the content of the files until it is retrieved from Council archives, which are stored off-site.
+If the building was constructed prior to 2013, we cannot guarantee the content of the files until it is retrieved from Council archives, which are stored off-site.
+The older the building works the less likely we will be able to retrieve information for you due to past record keeping practices.